 6. The AMF sends MBS Session update Response to the MB-SMF.

-7. MB-SMF sends Session update Request (TMGI, QoS profiles for multicast) to SMF.
+7. MB-SMF sends Nmbsmf_Information_Notify (deactivation, subscription correlation information, QoS profiles for multicast) to SMF.

-8. SMF determines the UE list regarding the TMGI included in the message.
+8. SMF determines the UE list for the multicast session identified by the subscription correlation information included in the message.
 If the QoS parameters other than ARP needs to be updated, SMF triggers PDU Session Modification procedure for each UE as defined in TS 23.502 [6].